tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Adventurer Feat

-Deal extra damage equal to your Charisma modifier (x2 at 5th level; x3 at 8th).
+Deal extra damage equal to your Charisma modifier, twice at champion tier, and thrice at epic tier.

 #### Champion Feat